 When I was a little girl my mother used to make Mexican Pork Chops.
-They were always one of my favorites.
-I have not made them in years, but I came across the recipe in my old recipe box and started craving them.
+They were always one of my favorites but I have not made them in years.
+Recently, I came across the recipe in my old recipe box and started craving them.
 So, tonight I decided to make them for my family for the first time.
 My husband, son, and some of my sons’ friends cleaned the dish!
 Here is the recipe for my mother’s Mexican Pork Chops.
 I hope they become one of your family’s favorites!

 Mexican Pork Chops